by P. Kendall and E. Shackelton* (9/13)

 Fill and Close Jars

 Raw pack.
 Put cold, raw vegetables into jars and cover with boiling water.
-Pack most raw vegetables (except for starchy ones) firmly into the jars.
+Pack most raw vegetables (except starchy ones) firmly into the jars.
 Loosely pack starchy vegetables such as corn, peas and lima beans, because they expand during processing.

 Hot pack.
 Heat vegetables in water or steam before packing.
 Then cover with the boiling cooking liquid or water.
 Loosely pack the hot food.

-Either pack.
-Use enough liquid to fill around and cover the food.
+For both hot and raw pack, use enough liquid to fill around and cover the food.
 Read the directions for each vegetable for the amount of space to leave between the top of the food and the top of the jar.
 This headspace is important to obtain a good seal.

 Salt may be added to each jar, if desired.
 Salt is added only for seasoning and does not help preserve the food.
 If salt is used, canning salt is recommended to prevent the liquid from turning cloudy.
 Use 1/2 teaspoon salt per pint.